top of page

 Pastors are there to give theological guidance.
 We don't want women to become like men to enter the ministry.
 Women and men bring different gifts and perspectives to the church, and these distinct gifts are needed in church leadership.
 Before WW2 maybe a third of Alliance curches were planted by women.
 The distinction between elders, deacons, and pastors started post-WW2 and came with statements limiting women in these offices.

 The church is in a time of transition and requires a different kind of leader to facilitate honest discussions and mutually respectful conversations.
-The church is ineffective if they try to pontificate and expect people to listen and blindly obey.
+The church is ineffective if it tries to pontificate and expect people to listen and blindly obey.
 We need a different kind of church leader.
 We need to focus on including everyone in open discussions.
 We need to focus less on our conclusions and more on our process to reach a conclusion.
 We need to stop this idea of it's "us vs. them".
 We need to see where and how the Holy Spirit is working and go there.

-On Episode 3, Dr. Beth Felker Jones provides a framework to navigate gender and theology discussions.
+Episode 3, Dr. Beth Felker Jones provides a framework to navigate gender and theology discussions.

 Check out my blog summary of each episode.
 Original interviews are available on YouTube.